ChemGuy88/hermanCode/To-do.md

 or
 https://www.linkedin.com/pulse/merge-multiple-git-repositories-without-breaking-file-akshay-kaushik-qto1f/

+I left off in the `fetch` step from the LinkedIn article above.

 ## Track my coding projects

 I have code and coding-related files and folders throughout my computer.
 I should organize them.
 I can start by searching in these folders: